wp-plugins/sumome/Readme.txt

 * Install image sharing in literally seconds
 * Choose which features/apps you want to enable
 * Smart Bar to ask for emails at the top of your website.
+* Heat maps so you can visually see where your visitors are clicking (or not)

 = List Builder (email subscribe feature) =